varunkumardev/amitmerchant1990.github.io/_posts/2020-8-14-making-my-vs-code-setup-minimal-and-distraction-free.md

 First, let's remove menubar.
 To remove it, Go to **View > Appearance** and toggle **"Show Menu Bar"** option.
 This will hide the menubar.
 But, if in any case, you want to access it, you can do it by pressing <kbd>Alt</kbd>, and it'll appear right there.

 And to remove the gutter, we have to change a couple of settings.
-For that go to the **"Settings"** and find the below preferences and change those values as I mention here.
+For that, go to the **"Settings"** and find the below preferences and change those values as I mention here.

 ```json
 "editor.lineNumbers": "off"